-While our college is strong in its sentiment of our values, working within an institution that was inherently designed to systematically deny the right to education for so many can often make it difficult to fully enact those values.
+While our college is strong in its sentiment of our values, it is often difficult to fully enact those values because it exists within the broader institution of higher education in the United States that was inherently designed to systemically deny the right to education for so many.
 The system of education itself has a long history of upholding an oppressive premise about who gets access to quality education, and what that looks like.
 However, our college has always found ways to persist and we continuously challenge and aim to change the oppressive structure of education because we still believe in the value of education.
 The California Community College (CCC) system offers high quality, post-secondary education to all who want it, regardless of personal circumstances.
 Truly embodying this intent of the CCC's original mission requires constant disruption of systemic oppression.